instantOS/instantos.github.io/docs/terminal.md

 application in a terminal.
 Press ++shift+"left/right"++ arrow key while using the launcher to switch to terminal mode.

-## Copy paste
+## Copy-paste

-To highlight text, hold down the shift key and drag out the selection using your mouse.
+To highlight text, hold down the ++shift++ key and drag out the selection using your mouse.
 You can then press ++ctrl+shift+c++ to copy the selected text and ++ctrl+shift+v++ to paste it.

 ## tmux

-By default, all terminals open in a tmux session.
-This allows for features like tabs, split windows and detaching from the session.
-Tmux is very well documented so this manual won't go into detail about it.
+By default, all terminals open in a `tmux` session.
+This allows for features like tabs, split windows and detaching from the session. `tmux` is very well documented so this manual won't go into detail about it.

-::: details Tmux resources
+::: details tmux resources
 - [Cheatsheet](https://tmuxcheatsheet.com/)
 - [Guide](https://github.com/tmux/tmux/wiki/Getting-Started)
 :::